Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/candle-delta-gradient.md

 - **Separated for Bullish and Bearish Candles**: Uses distinct color gradients for bullish and bearish candles.
 - **Unified**: Applies a single color gradient to all candles.

-This allows traders to select the mode that best fits their analysis needs.
+These modes allow traders to select the approach that best fits their analysis needs.

 ## Key Features